 Slip and fall injuries are more than falling off a roof or ladder; these accidents can happen anywhere.
 For example, a Target employee can slip down an aisle on spilled laundry detergent, or an administrative assistant can trip and fall over a toppled cup of pens.

 Injuries from a slip, trip, or fall can range from bruising and sprains to broken bones and internal injury.
 If you slip and fall at any time, seek medical attention immediately.
+You can contact Personal Injury Lawyers if you’re not getting the compensation.

 3. Hit By Objects Injuries